British Indian Ocean Territory: Post-ICJ negotiations and transfer

 No debate on the deal had taken place in the Parliament of the United Kingdom due to it being in recess, and the deal attracted criticism from opposition politicians such as James Cleverly, who, as foreign secretary, had initiated the negotiations that took place from November 2022 until December 2023.
 The announcement was also criticised by the Speaker of the House of Commons, Sir Lindsay Hoyle, who criticised the government for ignoring the constitutional convention that important matters should be announced in the House of Commons first.
 Some Chagossians have also criticised the deal for not having included the Chagossian community in the decision-making process.

-In November 2024 the Maldives staked a surprise claim to the Chagos Islands, challenging ongoing negotiations between the UK and Mauritius over the strategically vital territory.
+In November 2024 the Maldives reiterated a previous claim to the Chagos Islands, challenging ongoing negotiations between the UK and Mauritius.

 On 17 December 2024, newly elected Mauritius prime minister Navin Ramgoolam, rejected the proposed agreement and asked for talks to reopen.
 Following resumed negotiations, a treaty was signed on 22 May 2025 that will transfer sovereignty to Mauritius once it comes into force (expected in late 2025), with Diego Garcia military base remaining under British control during a 99-year lease (the period can be extended by a further 40 years).

-In July 2025, a legal action demanding that the British government consult with the Chagossians before transferring sovereignty of their territory progressed before the High Court.
-The judicial review, initiated by Chagossian claimant Louis Misley Mandarin with the support of the Great British PAC, was accepted and fast-tracked by the High Court, and dismissed.

-Following the Chagos Archipelago handover agreement, the British government is also due to introduce legislation to implement the agreement, including amending the British Nationality Act 1981 to reflect that the British Indian Ocean Territory is no longer an overseas territory following Parliament's ratification of the treaty, and to empower the British government to make secondary legislation to allow for the continued operation of the Diego Garcia military base.
+Following the Chagos Archipelago handover agreement, the British government introduced legislation to implement the agreement, including amending the British Nationality Act 1981 to reflect that the British Indian Ocean Territory will no longer be an overseas territory following Parliament's ratification of the treaty, and to empower the British government to make secondary legislation to allow for the continued operation of the Diego Garcia military base.
+However, in April 2026 the implementation of the agreement was put on an indefinite hold due to opposition from US President Donald Trump.
+The Government indicated that ratification of the agreement would not be sought in the current session of Parliament, with the former Permanent Under Secretary of State at the Foreign Office, Simon McDonald, commenting that "this agreement, this treaty will go into the deep freeze for the time being".

+2026 resettlement attempt

+On 16 February 2026, four British Chagossians landed on Île du Coin in an attempt to establish a permanent settlement, without seeking government permission.
+Since the expulsion of the Chagossians in 1971, no Chagossians have been allowed to live on the Chagos Islands.
+An injunction by the Chief Justice of the British Indian Ocean Territory three days later prevented the immediate deportation of the islanders.